Managing Military Leave

 Leave for Employee’s Active Duty

-Texas Gov’t Code §437.202 provides any employee who is a member of the Texas National Guard, Texas State Guard, a reserve component of the U.S. Armed Forces, or a state or federally authorized Urban Search and Rescue Team up to 15 days of paid leave per fiscal year for authorized military training or duty ordered or authorized by proper authority without loss of accumulated leave.
+Texas Gov’t Code § 437.202 provides any employee who is a member of the Texas National Guard, Texas State Guard, a reserve component of the U.S. Armed Forces, or a state or federally authorized Urban Search and Rescue Team up to 15 days of paid leave per fiscal year for authorized military training or duty ordered or authorized by proper authority without loss of accumulated leave.
+An employee on extended military leave is entitled to 15 days of paid leave each year they are on active duty.

-Paid military leave doesn’t require advance approval.
 Employees called to active duty are eligible to take military leave if the employee or an appropriate military officer gives advance written or oral notice to the employer of the employee’s military service requirement.
+There is no specific time for giving notice, and notice is not required if military necessity or other circumstances prevent such notice.

-Qualifying exigency leave allows an employee to address certain urgent situations that result from a military family member’s covered active duty or call to covered active duty and take up to 12 weeks of FML.
+Qualifying exigency leave allows an employee to address certain urgent situations that result from a military family member’s covered active duty or call to covered active duty by taking up to 12 weeks of FML.
 Covered active duty means the service member’s armed forces deployment to a foreign country under a federal call or order to active duty in support of a contingency operation.

 An employee is eligible to take up to 26 weeks of military caregiver leave to provide care to a covered service member with a serious injury or illness sustained or aggravated by service in the line of duty while on active duty.
 If the family member is a veteran, the injury or illness must manifest itself before or within five years after the individual leaves service.